-- Professional staff assign a food package that provides participant-specific nutritious foods (milk, cheese, cereal, fruit juice, eggs, beans, whole grains and fresh/frozen fruits and vegetables, complementary foods and formula for infants) in quantities that meet the participant’s needs.
-The food package assigned to fully breastfeeding mothers provides the largest variety and amounts of foods.
+- Our professional WIC staff will assign you a food package that provides participant-specific nutritious foods (milk, cheese, cereal, fruit juice, eggs, beans, whole grains, fresh/frozen fruits and vegetables, complementary foods, and formula for infants) in quantities that meet your needs.
+The food package assigned to breastfeeding mothers provides the largest variety and amounts of foods.

-- Participants obtain these foods via vouchers they redeem in WIC-approved grocery stores and Farmers' Markets.
+- You'll be able to get these foods by using checks we'll give you.
+You can redeem the checks in WIC-approved grocery stores and Farmers' Markets.

 - Pregnant women are certified for the length of their pregnancy and up to six weeks postpartum.

 - Postpartum women are certified until six months after delivery.

 - Breastfeeding women are certified as long as they are breastfeeding or until their breastfed infants' first birthday.